Why I Love Custom Guardian Bells for Motorcycles ?

 - 2-sided custom mold: About $700.

-Minimum Order Requirement: The standard for full custom casting is at least 100 bells.
-Some print methods may need 200 bells.
+Minimum Order Requirement: Full custom casting usually requires at least 100 bells.
+Some methods or finishes may push the MOQ to 200.

 - 300+ Bells: Unit cost drops to about $6.50 each.